 It usually depends on where you are staying on the lake.
 We have fished the south shore of Big Traverse Bay, the islands around Garden Island and Oak Island, as far north as Big Narrows, and as far east as Rubber Island.

 This depends on your arrangements made at time of booking, the daily fishing location, and fish behavior.
 Typically our guides will target walleye, largemouth/smallmouth bass, northern pike, musky, crappie, perch, or sunfish in Minnesota and Wisconsin.
-In Florida, we target peacock bass, jaguar guapote, mayan cichlid, oscar, largemouth bass, chain pickerel, sunfish, or warmouth.
+In Florida, we target peacock bass, jaguar guapote, mayan cichlid, oscar, largemouth bass, crappie/speckled perch, chain pickerel, sunfish, or warmouth.
 Our guides work hard to locate your desired fish species.
+For information about each of the species, including where we target them, visit the Fish Species page.

 We have several options for handling bathroom breaks depending on the fishing location and the client’s comfort level.
-For an in-boat bathroom break, clients can use a portable urinal provided by the fishing guide or disperse over the side of the boat.
-For a shoreline bathroom break, clients can use a wilderness-style latrine at a shore lunch site, a porta-potty at public boat access, or a restroom at a park, restaurant, resort, etc. Usually, we are within a 5-10 boat ride to the nearest toilet seat depending on service area.
+For an in-boat bathroom break, clients can use a portable toilet/urinal (i.e., Luggable Loo) provided by the fishing guide or disperse over the side of the boat.
+For a shoreline bathroom break, clients can use a wilderness-style latrine at a shore lunch site, a porta-potty at public boat access, or a restroom at a park, restaurant, resort, etc. Usually, we are within a 5-10 minute boat ride to the nearest toilet seat depending on service area.

 Please bring the following with you for your guided fishing trip.